 I’m also writing a new humor speech (based on my experiences with polyphasic sleep), and I was able to apply what I learned from The Comedy Bible to make major improvements to the humor.
 I could also tell you a long story about a delightful synchronicity that happened last night related to my goal of doing an open mike night, but suffice it to say that I’m well on my way and may have the opportunity to be coached by a pro.

 Coincidentally (or synchronistically — take your pick), I’ll be sharing the stage with the author, Judy Carter, at an upcoming National Speakers Association Symposium in Palm Springs next month.

 My experience has been that people who have difficulty applying PhotoReading successfully too often try to skip this critical step of getting clear about why they want to read a particular book.
 This is a really important step and shouldn’t be skipped, even if you’re just doing slow-reading.
 If you don’t have a good reason for reading a book — if you can’t figure out what impact you want it to have and why — don’t bother reading it.
 Go read something else that will actually make a difference for you; don’t waste hours reading something you’ll forget within days.

 In any event I continue to get a lot of value from PhotoReading, and I hope you get as much out of it as I have.
 Learning PhotoReading has completely altered the way I think about reading.
 Pre-PhotoReading I thought reading was like doing a raw info dump from a book to my brain.
 Now I see reading as goal-directed information extraction.

-To take advantage of the PhotoReading discount and get the program at 59% off the regular everyday Internet price, visit the PhotoReading page.
+To take advantage of the PhotoReading discount and get the program at a discount off the regular everyday Internet price, visit the PhotoReading page.